 Eight Minority Students Begin Studies at SIU School of Medicine

 Eight minority medical students in the Class of 2020 began their medical training last week at Southern Illinois University School of Medicine in Carbondale.
 Read more

 New Lecture Celebrates Trailblazing Surgeon

-A newly endowed lecture event will commemorate the life of a groundbreaking central Illinois physician.
-The Alonzo Homer Kenniebrew Lecture on Health Disparities will be an annual discussion of health disparities and other factors that impact population health.
+A newly endowed event will commemorate the life of a groundbreaking central Illinois physician.
+The Alonzo Homer Kenniebrew Forum on Health Inequities and Disparities will be an annual discussion of factors that impact population health.
 Read more